lauscht/tars/Readme.md

    - should contain future / past / all lessons.
    - Focus / Choose Display Items: Homework, Content

+- month view for calender, given I ... (well they should be colour coded)
     - want to schedule holidays.
 On a holiday means no lesson.
     - want to schedule exams and tests.
+    - want to schedule meetings.

 - want to put grades in there
     - grade comprise different categories (sub) with different weigths
     - add / delete categories, edit weights